Tibet 08 Days Overland tour

 Important: A visa issued from any other country will not be valid for Tibet travel if entering from Nepal.

 Accommodation options in Lhasa have improved significantly in recent years, with many tourist-class hotels now offering comfortable stays.
-However, in smaller towns along the tour route, the facilities may be more basic, but you will always have the best available accommodation for each location
+However, in smaller towns along the tour route, the facilities may be more basic, but you will always have the best available accommodation for each location.

-Clothing and Accessories for Tibet Travel:
+Clothing and Accessories for Tibet 08 Days Overland Tour:

 Given the high-altitude nature of Tibet, dressing appropriately is crucial to your comfort during the trip.
 Layered clothing is recommended to adapt to varying temperatures throughout the day.